joekarma/cl-plus/README.markdown

 Furthermore, I've included a few custom functions that might otherwise be dumped in .sbclrc as extensions to CL+ itself.
-So far these include SYMLOOK and SYMCALL.
+So far these include SYMLOOK, SYMCALL, and SYMBOUNDP.
 The former attempts to find a symbol in a given package.
-If the symbol (and the package) are found, it returns two
-values: the symbols value, and t.
+If the symbol (and package) are found, it returns two values: the symbols value, and t.
 If however the symbol or package is *not* found, rather than triggering an error this macro will silently return two values: nil, and nil.
 SYMCALL is similar but works with functions instead.
-Pass it a package name symbol, a function name symbol, and a list of parameters, and it will take care of the &rest.
+Pass it a package name, a function name, and a list of parameters, and it will take care of the &rest.
+SYMBOUNDP simply tests whether a symbol is present or not in a given package.
+Returns :external if it is present and exported, :internal if it is merely present, else nil.